 The best way to predict the future is to invent it.
 We build and we investigate, expecting the future to wrap its arms around the creations we are spawning.
 In this vision article, we rather embrace John Perry Barlow’s inversion of the quote, in which

-To intertwine data with meaning, we largely rely on RDF for exchange and interoperability.
-But what is really there is only factual knowledge in a (hyper)graph structure, with URIs to uniquely identify terms.
-The intended meaning of the data is captured through knowledge representation ontologies such as RDFS or OWL, and can be discovered for example through dereferencing.
+To intertwine data with meaning, we rely on RDF’s capabilities for exchange and interoperability.
+But what is out there is factual knowledge in a (hyper)graph structure, with URIs to uniquely identify terms.
+The intended meaning of the data is captured through knowledge representation ontologies such as RDFs or OWL, and can be discovered through dereferencing.
 In that sense, data in RDF actually refer to their semantics rather than containing them.
 And distributing those semantics has turned out significantly harder than distributing data.

-Early efforts were heavily devoted to the development of ontology engineering, and understandably so.
-Having generic software to automatically act on a variety of independent datasets was what made the Semantic Web vision so appealing.
-Once domain knowledge had been formalized, it could be applied to represent facts, upon which reasoners could automatically derive new facts.
-Yet once we took those endeavors to the Web, it became apparent we had missed the general practical implications of the chosen direction.
+Early efforts were devoted to the development of ontology engineering, and understandably so.
+Having generic software to automatically act on a variety of independent data sets was what made the Semantic Web vision so appealing.
+Once domain knowledge had been formalized, it could be applied to represent facts, from which reasoners could automatically derive new facts.
+Yet once we took those endeavors to the Web, it became apparent we had missed the general practical implications.
 As semantics are always consensus-based, domain models are only as valuable as the scope of the underlying consensus.
 Hence, their usage cannot be guaranteed by parties that were not involved or disagree with the consensus.
-Often, these parties resort to mitigation strategies that disregard the semantics settled in description logic, such as selectively reusing properties and classes when publishing data, or freely reinterpreting the semantics through programming when consuming data.
+Often, people resort to mitigation strategies that disregard the semantics enshrined in description logic, by selectively reusing properties and classes upon publication, or freely reinterpreting semantics upon consumption.

-Core frameworks such as RDF and OWL have also frequently been labeled as
+Core frameworks such as RDF and OWL are sometimes labeled as

 by academics, for academics because of their perceived complexity by developers.
-Due to a lack of deeper understanding and an inability to connect with existing development practice, ontologies are in practice often dumbed down to vocabularies—a term that is used more and more, basically stripping the data from semantics and once again leaving it up to individual applications.
-The backing of Schema.org by the major search engines is illustrative of this fact, as well as the increasing popularity of the shape languages SHACL and ShEx.
-They cover an important gap between data in the wild and applications: they need to know what data to expect, which was one of the things neglected by our fixation on descriptive logic.
+Due to a lack of deeper understanding and a shortage of connections to existing development practice, ontologies are in practice often reduced to more prescriptive vocabularies that basically again leave semantics up to individual applications.
+The desire for more simple choices with less flexibility is illustrated by the backing of Schema.org by the major search engines and the increasing popularity of the shape languages SHACL and ShEx.
+They cover an important gap between data in the wild and applications that need to know what kind of data to expect—

-The paradox between the use of semantics and the effort to provide it, cultivated a heterogeneous and underspecified Web of Data .
-Practical implementation and usability have too often been handwavingly addressed by deep theories.
-As depicted in the figure below, a strong implicit assumption lies dormant in a lot of our work: that solving the hard 80% is where the research happens, and that the remaining 20% is simple engineering to take that research from theory to practice.
-However, is what we often dismiss as “engineering” really just “engineering”?
-Given the considerable problems arising when we try to deploy semantics at Web-scale, as scientists, we might want to validate that hypothesis.
+The disconnect between the need of semantics and the effort to provide it, has cultivated a heterogeneous and underspecified Web of Data .
+We cannot afford any longer to handwavingly address practical implementation and usability with deep theories.
+As depicted in the figure below, a strong implicit assumption underlies a lot of our work: that solving the core 80% of a problem is where research is needed, and that the remaining 20% consist of simple engineering to take that research from theory to practice.
+However, is what we often dismiss as “engineering” really just a matter of writing more code?
+As scientists, we might want to validate that hypothesis, given the considerable problems that arise when we try to deploy semantics at Web-scale.

-What good is inference by reasoning if the ontologies cannot be found or are outdated?
-What good is having unique identifiers for concepts when stating equality with
+We need to consider the Web we have, before we can have the Web we want.
+After all, what good is high-performance inferencing if ontologies cannot be found or are outdated?
+What good are unique identifiers for concepts when stating equality with

 owl:sameAs is inadequate for applications ?
-How realistic is federated query evaluation if queries in practice have to be written for specific endpoints, because reasoning is only ever switched on in theory?
-Meanwhile, enterprises and common developers start to give up on the formal semantics, and we risk baby being thrown out with the bath water.
+How realistic is SPARQL as a universal query language if queries in practice have to be tailored to specific endpoints, because reasoning is only ever switched on in theory?
+Meanwhile, enterprises and developers start to give up on the formal semantics, and we risk the baby being thrown out with the bath water.
 That is the logical result if we leave the completion of the bigger Semantic Web picture to companies with a deadline.
 Their enthusiastic endorsement of shapes, for instance, could eventually suppress the practice of semantics in data.
-We as researchers understand that
+Researchers understand

-a little semantics goes a long way does not necessarily mean that less semantics is better than more.
-But exactly how much is too much for the Web?
+a little semantics goes a long way to not necessarily mean that less semantics would be better than more.
+But exactly how much is too much for the actual Web?
 Only through research we can find out.

 What arguably sets us apart besides semantics is, well, the Web.
 In contrast to relational or other databases, our domain of discourse is infinite and unpredictable on multiple levels.
 Because of the open-world assumption, no single RDF document contains the full truth.
 Even worse, any sufficiently large collection of Web documents will contain contradictions that, under classical logic, allows us to derive any truth—